Kugelblitz360/C64MEGA65DOCS/c64-cartridges.md

 The Core allows to load a large number of C64 cartridges as a virtual cartridge.
 You need to supply a valid `.crt` file in VICE 3.X format for correct identification and use.
 Most ROM-files, including games created for the C64GS will work.
 Here are specific compatibility problems.

 ### C64GS Cartridges
-Cartridges produced for the C64GS console work, but some cartridges as a copy protection require the Kernal to be set to "Games System", otherwise they will just show a black screen.
+Cartridges produced for the C64GS console work, but some cartridges as a copy protection require the Kernal to be set to `Games System`, otherwise they will just show a black screen.
 This would happen on a real C64 too.
 You can switch the Kernel in the main menu as described [here](the-main-menu.html#kernal-standard).

 ### Easyflash 1
 Cartridges in Easyflash 1 format can be mounted and used. _Please remember that any changes to the cartridge are not written back to the SD Card._ You will lose Game Saves unless there is a feature to export saved games to a disk.
 Also, you can not flash a mounted Easyflash 1 card with EasyProg.